dgeb/orbit-jsonapi/README.md

 # OrbitJSONAPI [![Build Status](https://secure.travis-ci.org/orbitjs/orbit-jsonapi.png?branch=master)](http://travis-ci.org/orbitjs/orbit-jsonapi)

-OrbitJSONAPI is a data source for [Orbit.js](https://github.com/orbitjs/orbit-core) that accesses a remote server that is compliant with the [JSON:API](http://jsonapi.org/) spec.
+The OrbitJSONAPI library includes a data source and serializer for [Orbit.js](https://github.com/orbitjs/orbit-core) that accesses a remote server that is compliant with the [JSON:API](http://jsonapi.org/) spec.